dByler1/windle-chimney/README.md

-# windle-chimney
-Site for Isaac Windle Universal Chimeny Lining
+# Universal Chimney Lining Business Page

 The design goal was a minimalist single page site to communicate business services.